BrandtHill/Salchicha/README.md

 [KCl](https://github.com/mwmiller/kcl) is an impressive pure-elixir NaCl/libsodium
 library we had previously used for Discord Voice encryption in [nostrum](https://github.com/Kraigie/nostrum).
 While adding support for newer encryption modes, I opted to remove
 `:kcl` in favor of leveraging what was available via erlang's native `:crypto` module and implementing the rest more adroitly.
-In this library the functions have been made more general-purpose and have analogues in the NaCl/libsodium API.
+That code has since been migrated into this library, and more of the NaCl/libsodium API has been added.

-NaCl/libsodium (and KCl) has a lot of other functionality for public key cryptography via EC25519, which erlang's `:crypto` module already supports.
-I may add some of that here in the future but in the meantime I've just brought over the XSalsa and XChaCha functions.
+NaCl/libsodium (and Kcl) has functionality for public key cryptography, namely ECDH key exchange via X25519 and EdDSA signatures via Ed25519.
+The `:crypto` module already supports these elliptic curves, so I've added some sodium-flavored wrappers around those functions.